 Probably more famous among French people (well, at least adults) is Serge Gainsbourg’s 1967 song “Comic Strip”, featuring Brigitte Bardot, who expressively punctuates the punchy tune with numerous French and English onomatopoeias typically found in comics.

 Bardot mixes the two languages because many Francophone comics do the same.
 After all, there aren’t really hard and fast rules – if something sounds a certain way and you think it’s better captured in another language, why not use it in your comic book?
 If I wrote an English-language comic book about pigeons, I’d definitely use roucoul instead of “coo” for the sound they make!

 Another place you’ll find (and even get to try your hand at) French onomatopoeias is in classic French jokes, especially the one known as Paf!
 Le chien.
 In this joke, a person asks : « Tu as entendu l’histoire de Paf le chien ?
 C’est l’histoire d’un chien qui traversait la rue.
 Une voiture est passée et paf ! le chien ! » (“Have you heard the one about Splat the dog?
 A dog was crossing the street.
 A car passed and splat! the dog!”)

 Like many iconic French jokes, this one is silly and also a chance to show off your verbal creativity, since you can create variants using that basic formula and any animal, scenario, and onomatopoeia you’d like.

 Although they may not always be what you were expecting, French onomatopoeias are fun.
 Try to use a few as you go about your day!
 Or, if you like drawing, why not create a few comic strip panels featuring French onomatopoeias?

-Do you have a favorite French onomatopoeia?
+Do you have a favorite French onomatopoeia or animal sound?
 Share it in the comments!